ivanhawkes/Chrysalis/_wiki/design/features.md

 (all figures subject to sanity checks)

-=== Tank state ===
+### Tank state

-* 66% less dmg taken, other stats boosted to become more tanky.
+-   66% less dmg taken, other stats boosted to become more tanky.
 33% less dps and 33% less healing abilities.

-=== DPS state – neutral ===
+### DPS state – neutral

-* Neutral.
+-   Neutral.

-=== Healing state ===
+### Healing state

-* 33% more damage taken, 66% more healing ability, 33% less dps
+-   33% more damage taken, 66% more healing ability, 33% less dps

-=== Support ===
+### Support
-* 33% less dps, 33% less heals (should provide enough dps boost to justify having them and more, also provide useful CC and the like)
+-   33% less dps, 33% less heals (should provide enough dps boost to justify having them and more, also provide useful CC and the like)

-*Mobs will not be tankable in general.
+Mobs will not be tankable in general.
 They will not follow standard aggro, some might switch on healer hate, others might hate getting a DoT landed on them.
 The idea is that aggro should switch about forcing everyone to take turns tanking and possibly healing or supporting.
-Perhaps being damaged from behind pisses some of them off ^^
+Perhaps being damaged from behind pisses some of them off ^.^

-When a mob aggros it will move to attack that player – the player should normally switch to the tank state and state using damage reduction abilities.
+When a mob aggros it will move to attack that player – the player should normally switch to the tank state and start using damage reduction abilities.
 Kiting might also be possible, but the general case is we want to shake things up a bit.

 The ability wheel from TSW is a great idea, maybe with some modifications to it and the content.
 Horizontal progression should be the key word of this product.
 Abilities will be sorted by weapons and each will have a flag to say if it can be slotted into tank / heal / etc state.
 Might be nice to grade the abilities by a measure of strength, like they allow only one elite e.g. 3 minor, 3 major, 2 elite (will need proof of concept)